 Drucker said: "The first step in a growth policy is not to decide where and how to grow.
 It is to decide what to abandon.
 In order to grow, a business must have a systematic policy to get rid of the outgrown, the obsolete, and the unproductive."
-"Don't tell me what you're doing, tell me what you've stopped doing.".
+"Don't tell me what you're doing.
+Tell me what you've stopped doing.".

-Here, Drucker is saying that we need to always look forward and recognize that the cash cows of today will likely be overtaken by tomorrow's technology.
-We therefore have to make obsolete our past success.
+Here, Drucker is saying that we need always to look forward and recognize that tomorrow's technology will likely overtake the cash cows of today.
+We, therefore have to make obsolete our past success.

 Measuring the extent of innovation and abandonment will help focus management's attention on these two important areas.
-Abandonment of that which is obsolete or unproductive is a sign that management recognizes that some initiatives will never work as intended and it is better to face this reality sooner rather than later.
+Abandonment of that which is obsolete or unproductive is a sign that management recognizes that some initiatives will never work as intended.
+It is better to face this reality sooner rather than later.

 Drucker knew more than anyone that human beings never like to admit a mistake or own up to failure.
-To avoid facing the truth we hope circumstances will somehow conspire to make a 'silk purse out of a sow's ear'.
+To avoid facing the truth, we hope circumstances will somehow conspire to make a 'silk purse out of a sow's ear.'
 He saw abandonment as fundamental as breathing, a natural passing of old to new.
-Examples of abandonment he talked about included
+Examples of abandonment he talked about included.

-- Cash cows of the past (which were no longer generating the income to justify their continued existence) - Rectifying recruitment mistakes (no matter how good your recruitment process is, you will make mistakes and these staff need to be told they need to move on) - Unsuccessful projects - Systems that are not delivering - Processes that we have maintained only because we did it last month, last quarter, last year.
+- Cash cows of the past (which were no longer generating the income to justify their continued existence) - Rectifying recruitment mistakes (no matter how good your recruitment process is, you will make mistakes, and these staff need to be told they need to move on) - Unsuccessful projects - Systems that are not delivering - Processes that we have maintained only because we did it last month, last quarter, last year.